devacfr/reflow-maven-skin/reflow-maven-skin/src/site/markdown/configuration.md

 element <span class="badge badge-secondary">site.xml</span>

-The website publish date can be indicated explicitly in the configuration by using `<publishDate>`
+The website publish date can be indicated explicitly in the configuration by using `<publishDate>` element or using the Reproducible/Verifiable Builds maven property `project.build.outputTimestamp`:
-element:

 ```xml
 <publishDate>2013-01-08</publishDate>